neuralmagic/sparsezoo/README.md

 ## Quick Tour

-The SparseZoo Python API enables you to search and download models.
+The SparseZoo Python API enables you to search and download sparsified models.
 Code examples are given below.
-We encourage the users to load models by copying a stub directly from a [model page]((https://sparsezoo.neuralmagic.com/)).
+We encourage the users to load SparseZoo models by copying a stub directly from a [model page]((https://sparsezoo.neuralmagic.com/)).

 ### Introduction to Model Class Object